ros2/ros2_documentation/source/Tutorials/URDF/Using-URDF-with-Robot-State-Publisher.rst

   if __name__ == '__main__':
     main()

-4 Create a Launch File
+4 Create a launch file
 ^^^^^^^^^^^^^^^^^^^^^^

 Create a new ``launch`` folder.
 Open your editor and paste the following code, saving it as ``launch/demo.launch.py``